 6.EE.F.7 Write and solve real-world and mathematical problems in the form of one-step, linear equations involving nonnegative rational numbers.

-The Proficient student is able to use variables to represent unknown numbers and write one-step expressions to represent real-world or mathematical problems.
+The Proficient student is able to solve problems in both real-world and mathematical contexts by writing and solving equations in the form of one-step, linear equations involving nonnegative rational numbers.